All-College Symposium 2019

 Did you know?
 The 1966 movie ”The Group” was partially filmed in Knowlton’s ballroom.
 Knowlton was also the first residence hall where members of all class years lived together.
 Finally, Knowlton did not serve as a hotel, despite common lore.

 History: Fanning was built as an academic and administration building as the College outgrew New London Hall.
 Fanning was situated so that its northern facade would align perfectly with Blackstone’s southern facade, in keeping with early campus plans.
 The completion of Fanning coincided with the Inauguration of President Katharine Blunt.

 Did you know?
 Fanning originally had entrances on all four sides of the building.
 The east and west doors have since been sealed.
-However it’s not uncommon to see students climb the stairs to the eastern doors, only to be confused to find a sealed wall without a door.
+However it’s not uncommon to see students climb the stairs to the western doors, only to be confused to find a sealed wall without a door.

 History: Windham House is named for the residents of Windham County, Connecticut, and was the product of the county’s two-decade fundraising effort.
 A competition was established to endow a new residence named for a Connecticut county that could successfully raise $50,000.
 World War I, however, occurred during the fundraising period and the resulting rise in the cost of materials necessitated an increase to $100,000.

 Did you know?
 Windham’s original furnishings were quite the contrast from those in neighboring Knowlton House.
 Knowlton was known for elegant and minimal parlors while Windham sought to enliven the student experience with radios, board games and books in the common rooms.

 History: Upon completion, Harkness was the largest student residence on campus.
 Harkness is an architectural conglomeration of its neighbors.
 Like Windham, Harkness features symmetrical wings and a low, hipped slate roof.
 Like Knowlton, Harkness draws visitors towards the Green, a symbolic gesture.